hcartiaux/terraform/README.md

 # Terraform

-This is my own Terraform configuration repository for my homelab, based on libvirt and cloud-init system images.
+This is my own Terraform configuration repository for my homelab.

+It is split in two directories:

+* `libvirt`, to spawn VMs with cloud-init on my dedibox server.
 The main configuration file is `terraform.tfvars`, new VMs can be created by adding new entries in the hash `vms_list`.
 Each VM description will be converted to cloud-init configuration and be used to bootstrap the system on boot.

+* `scaleway`, for anything related to my scaleway cloud account

 ## Configuration analysis